neomerx/json-api/README.md

 JSON API specification is at a third release candidate state and may have some tweaks.
 If you have spotted any specification changes that are not reflected in this package please post an [issue](https://github.com/neomerx/json-api/issues).

 Thank you for your support :star:.

+For development a ```dev``` branch is created.
+Current JSON API specification is updated from time to time and those changes are reflected in this branch.
+It is merged to ```master``` and released on monthly basis.
+Current development tasks are in [issues](https://github.com/neomerx/json-api/issues).

 ## Install